10 Cybersecurity Best Practices for Protecting Your Business

 In today’s world, mobile devices are ubiquitous.
 Work doesn’t just happen in the office anymore—employees are often on the go, accessing sensitive information from their phones.

-• Regular Updates: Like antivirus software needs updating, so do mobile operating systems.
-Prompt employees to update their devices regularly.
+- Regular Updates: Just as antivirus software needs to be updated, so do mobile operating systems.
+Prompt employees to regularly update their devices.

-Developing a mobile security plan reduces the risk of data breaches from lost or stolen devices.
+Developing a mobile security plan helps reduce the risk of data breaches resulting from lost or stolen devices.

 8. Conduct Regular Risk Assessments